RaulCrespoDiaz/Spark-MLlib-Clustering-Crime-Dataset/README.md

 **Summary of results**

-- *Chicago Crime Locations* dataset:

-Location of all the clusters by colors in a 2D Map:
+- Result Scores for Kmeans with k=6:

 ![results_scores](./pictures/image5_kmeans.JPG)

+- Result Scores for bisection Kmeans with k=6:

 ![results_scores](./pictures/image4_bisection.JPG)

+- Location of all the clusters by colors in a 2D Map with kmeans:

 ![results_scores](./pictures/image1.JPG)

+- Location of all the clusters by colors in a chicago Map with kmeans(blue) and bisection(green):

 ![results_scores](./pictures/image2.JPG)

+- Location of all the clusters by colors in a chicago Map with kmeans(blue) and bisection(greens):

 ![results_scores](./pictures/image3.JPG)